resorzz/Java-Calculator/README.md

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).
 Do whatever you want with it.

-## 📞 Contact

-Feel free to reach out if you have any questions or suggestions about this project!

----

-**Note**: This calculator was developed as part of my first-year DAM studies and represents my journey in learning Java development.
-The code reflects educational purposes and continuous learning in software development.